Joren-vanGoethem/linux-cheatsheet/Arch/Installation.md

 fdisk -l

 # create 3 partitions using fdisk /dev/device
-boot partition - 1GB
-main partition - leftover space swap partition - a few gb up to the amount of ram you have (which would be overkill)
+boot partition - 1GB # IF using a eufi enabled bios create a partition of about 1Gb, format this partition using FAT32 main partition - leftover space swap partition - a few gb up to the amount of ram you have (which would be overkill)

 fdisk /dev/osdrivename

 #partition a root partition and a swap partition
-# IF using a eufi enabled bios create an extra partition of about 1Gb, format this partition using FAT32
 mkfs.ext4 /dev/rootpartition
 mkswap /dev/swappartition